FACT0RN/IntegerDispersion/README.md

 ```

+Remember to update lines 73 and 74 in ``FACTOR.py`` with the rpc credentials to your FACT0RN daemon.

 There probably is a much better way of doing this and much better way to organize this entire process....feel free to contribute to make this better.
 I will merge improvements as they show up on the PR list.